shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 - Addition of and fixing to the acoustic visual survey.
 This is different than the last model that fixed the stock scale to the tag survey catchability
 - Estimation of recruitment
 - Female natural mortality is no longer a step, but a constant value
 - Length-based selectivity only (i.e., no age-based selectivity for females), and dome-shaped selectivity for the ocean boat fisheries (assumed logistic last time)
+- Use of marginal ages
 - Use of an updated functional maturity relationship
 - Changes in the removal history